Why Are Website Owners Being Sued over ADA Compliance?

 Factor What It Means

-Typical outcome Settlement, remediation commitment, attorney fees
+Typical outcome Settlement with a remediation commitment plus attorney fees

-The Legal Foundation Behind These Lawsuits
+The Legal Foundation Being Exploited

 What Triggers a Lawsuit?